Patsy Ramsey: Defamation lawsuits

 Several defamation lawsuits have proceeded through the courts since JonBenét's death.
 Lin Wood was the plaintiff's lead attorney for John and Patsy Ramsey and for their son, Burke, and has prosecuted defamation claims on their behalf against St. Martin's Press, Time, Inc., The Fox News Channel, American Media, Inc., Star, The Globe, Court TV and The New York Post.

 John and Patsy Ramsey were also sued in two separate defamation lawsuits arising from the publication of their book, The Death of Innocence, brought by two individuals named in the book as having been investigated by Boulder police as suspects in JonBenét's death.
 The Ramseys were defended in those lawsuits by Lin Wood and three other Atlanta attorneys, James C. Rawls, Eric P. Schroeder, and S. Derek Bauer, who obtained dismissal of both lawsuits.
 In an in-depth decision, U.S. District Court Judge Julie Carnes ruled that "abundant evidence" in the homicide case pointed to an intruder having committed the crime, while "virtually no evidence" implicated the Ramseys.

 Illness and death

-Patsy Ramsey was diagnosed with stage 4 ovarian cancer in 1993, aged 36.
-After treatment, she was in remission for nine years until a recurrence in 2002.
-She died, aged 49, at her father's house on June 24, 2006 with her husband by her side.
-Ramsey is buried at St. James Episcopal Cemetery in Marietta, Georgia, next to JonBenét.
+Ramsey was diagnosed with stage 4 ovarian cancer in 1993 at age 36.
+After treatment, she remained in remission for nine years until the cancer recurred in 2002.
+She died at age 49 on June 24, 2006, at her father's house, with her husband by her side.
+Ramsey was buried at St. James Episcopal Cemetery in Marietta, Georgia, next to her daughter, JonBenét.